All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 What determines the presence of vitamin D in food?

-You do not have to worry about the proper preparation of foods, because during the thermal treatment vitamin D is not lost, but such factors as light and oxygen can completely destroy it.
+You don't have to worry about cooking foods properly because vitamin D is not lost during heat treatment, but factors such as light and oxygen can completely destroy it.

-Digestibility of the vitamin may be affected by poor liver function (liver failure and mechanical jaundice), as the supply of the right amount of bile is severely impaired.
+The absorption of the vitamin may be impaired by poor liver function (liver failure and mechanical jaundice), since the supply of the required amount of bile is severely disrupted.

-Since vitamin D is produced in the human body with the help of exclusively skin and sunlight (the fat on the skin synthesizes with the production of vitamin D under the influence of the sun, and then the vitamin is absorbed into the skin again), then you can not go to the shower immediately after sun exposure.
-Otherwise, you will wash away the entire vitamin D from the skin, which will cause its deficiency in the body.
+Since vitamin D is produced in the human body exclusively by the skin and sunlight (the fat on the skin synthesizes vitamin D under the influence of the sun, and then the vitamin is absorbed back into the skin), you should not immediately shower after being in the sun.
+Otherwise, you will wash off all the vitamin D from your skin, which will cause a deficiency in the body.

-In young children, with a lack of vitamin D, sleep can be disturbed, sweating may increase, the teeth may be cut, the bone tissue of the ribs, limbs and spine may soften.
-Children become irritable, their muscles relax, and babies can overgrow the fontanel for a long time.
+In small children, a lack of vitamin D can cause sleep disturbances, increased sweating, delayed teething, and softening of the bone tissue of the ribs, limbs, and spine.
+Children become irritable, their muscles relax, and in infants, the fontanelle may take a long time to close.

-In adults, the symptoms of vitamin deficiency are slightly different: although they also soften the bones, such people can still lose weight and suffer from severe fatigue.
+In adults, the signs of vitamin deficiency are slightly different: although their bones also soften, such people can still lose a lot of weight and suffer from severe fatigue.

-If you eat more foods rich in vitamin D, you can fully maintain the amount of this vitamin needed in the body.
-Such products include liver (0.4 μg), butter (0.2 μg), sour cream (0.2 μg), cream (0.1 μg), chicken eggs (2.2 μg) and sea bass (2.3 μg vitamin D).
-Use these foods more often so that your bones and the body as a whole are safe!
+If you eat more foods rich in vitamin D, you can fully maintain the amount of this vitamin in your body.
+These foods include liver (0.4 mcg), butter (0.2 mcg), sour cream (0.2 mcg), cream (0.1 mcg), chicken eggs (2.2 mcg) and sea bass (2.3 mcg of vitamin D).
+Eat these foods more often to keep your bones and body safe!

 Treatment of hypervitaminosis D:

-• In severe cases, intravenous administration of large amounts of 0.9% NaCl solution, furosemide, electrolytes, hemodialysis.
+- in severe cases - intravenous administration of large quantities of 0.9% NaCl solution, furosemide, electrolytes, hemodialysis.

 Attention!